An infinite family of non-cyclic 1-cylinder pillowcase-tiled surfaces: Introduction

 The conjecture of Apisa and Wright developed from their work on a still-open conjecture of Gekhtman and Markovic.
 To state it, let $\cQ$ be a connected component of a stratum of quadratic differentials, and let $\cM_\cQ \subseteq \cQ$ be the subset of all quadratic differentials that generate a Teichm{\"u}ller disk that is a holomorphic retract of Teichm{\"u}ller space.
 In a stratum that has all even order zeros, Kra \cite{KraCaratheodory} showed that $\cM_\cQ = \cQ$ (see also McMullen \cite[Theorem 4.1]{Mc}).
 Gekhtman and Markovic conjecture \cite[Conjecture 1.1]{GekhtmanMarkovic} that $\cM_\cQ = \emptyset$ otherwise.

-By \cite[Lemma 2.2, Section 2.4]{GekhtmanMarkovic} $\cM_\cQ$ is an affine invariant subvariety (AIS) that is \textit{cylinder-free} i.e. closed under shearing and stretching any cylinder.
-In the case that $\cQ$ consists of squares of holomorphic 1-forms Mirzakhani-Wright \cite{MirWri2} showed that the only cylinder-free AIS in $\cQ$ is $\cQ$.
+By \cite[Lemma 2.2, \S 2.4, Corollary 4.4]{GekhtmanMarkovic} (see also the discussion in \cite[\S 1.4]{ApisaWrightGeminal}), $\cM_\cQ$ is an affine invariant subvariety (AIS) that is \textit{cylinder-free} i.e. closed under shearing and stretching any cylinder.
+In the case that $\cQ$ consists of squares of holomorphic 1-forms, Mirzakhani-Wright \cite{MirWri2} showed that the only cylinder-free AIS in $\cQ$ is $\cQ$.
 Classifying the cylinder-free AIS is a plausible approach to resolving the conjecture of Gekhtman-Markovic.
 Since Apisa-Wright \cite{ApisaWrightGeminal} showed the boundary of a cylinder-free AIS is still cylinder-free, one could use the inductive method of Apisa-Wright \cite{ApisaWrightHighRank} and the WYSIWYG boundary introduced by Mirzakhani-Wright \cite{MirWri} to classify all cylinder-free AIS.
 The base case of such an argument would be to classify all cylinder-free Teichm{\"u}ller curves.
-Except for flat tori, these are exactly 1-cylinder PTS.
+These are exactly the 1-cylinder PTS and 1-cylinder square tiled surfaces, the latter of which are flat tori by \cite{MirWri2}.

 The ideas in our proof of Theorem \ref{onecyl} could lead to a new approach for classifying Shimura-Teichm{\"u}ller curves, which were classified in all but genus $5$ by Möller \cite{Moller}.
 The remaining case was classified with computer assistance by Aulicino-Norton \cite{AulicinoNorton}.
-The family we construct in Theorem \ref{counterexample} also takes a step towards understanding square-tiled surfaces where all cusps have rank 1, as proposed in \cite{McModularSymbols}.
+The family we construct in Theorem \ref{maintheorem} also takes a step towards understanding square-tiled surfaces where all cusps have rank 1, as defined in \cite[Eq.
+7.1]{McModularSymbols}, since these include all holonomy covers of 1-cylinder PTS.